Robert Löhr

 Robert Löhr (born 17 January 1973) is a German novelist and screenwriter.
 He is best known for his novel Der Schachautomat, translated into English by Anthea Bell as The Chess Machine.
 (The Secrets of the Chess Machine in the UK).
 His work has been largely collected by libraries.

 Life and career

 Robert Löhr was born in Berlin and brought up in Bremen and Santa Barbara, California.
 He went to journalism school in Berlin and studied North American and German literature at the Free University of Berlin before attending the Deutsche Film- und Fernsehakademie Berlin to become a screenwriter.

-Starting in 2005, he has written four historical novels on topics such as the chess-playing turk, the fabled Sängerkrieg and the friendship of Goethe and Schiller.
+Starting in 2005, he has written five historical novels on topics such as the chess-playing turk, the fabled Sängerkrieg, the friendship of Goethe and Schiller and the birth of the Oberammergau Passion Play.